Maria of Antioch-Armenia

 Maria of Antioch-Armenia (1215–1257) was lady of Toron from 1229 to her death.
 She was the elder daughter of Raymond-Roupen, prince of Antioch, and of Helvis of Lusignan.
 She derived her title of Lady of Toron and claim to the throne of Armenia from her father.

-Maria's paternal grandmother Alice became lady of Toron when emperor Frederick II, at the end of the Sixth Crusade, negotiated the return of lands conquered by Saladin; Maria succeeded her as she was the closest surviving relative.
+Maria's paternal grandmother, Alice of Armenia, became lady of Toron when Emperor Frederick II, at the end of the Sixth Crusade, negotiated the return of lands conquered by Saladin; Maria succeeded her as she was the closest surviving relative.

 In 1240 she married Philip of Montfort, Lord of Tyre, previously lord of Castres, and they had the following children: